It’s not easy being a softly spoken leader. But in some ways, I’d say it’s better.

-In my experience, males are stereotypically louder, seem more confident and when they tell people to do things, they are seen as “leadership material”.
+In my experience, males are stereotypically louder, may appear more confident and when they tell people to do things, they are seen as “leadership material”.

-On the contrary, when women tell people to do things, they are called “bossy” or “dominating”.
+On the contrary, when women tell people to do things, they may instead be called “bossy” or “dominating”.

 According to recent Grant Thornton research, women still only occupy around 24% of senior roles globally.